 SMCC offers a variety of hybrid and online courses.
 The number of classes offered in alternative modalities has been increasing in response to community demands for dynamic learning environments.
-The college provides eLearning offerings each academic year, including college level General Education requirements as well as specialized electives and occupational courses.
-Hybrid offerings at SMCC meet face-to-face a predetermined number of times, depending on the course competencies, and all eLearning offerings require that students use the Canvas Learning Management System or discipline specific tools such as the Maricopa Open Educational Resource Learning System (MOER).
+The college provided 550 eLearning offerings in the 2018 - 2019 year, including college level General Education requirements as well as specialized electives and occupational courses.
+Hybrid offerings at SMCC meet face-to-face a predetermined number of times, depending on the course competencies, and all eLearning offerings require that students use the Canvas Learning Management System or discipline specific tools such as MathAS.

-Recognizing the potential challenges of online and hybrid teaching, faculty who teach in these modalities participate in additional training to ensure quality across all modes of delivery.
-The SMCC Online Learning Module is a training course that engages instructors in self-evaluations and assessment by a team of highly-trained eLearning faculty.
-Prior to the pandemic all eLearning courses were assessed using an online assessment tool; today our faculty use the Regular and Substantive Interaction guide to support online learning at SMCC.
-However, the SMCC assessment team, which includes representative administrators and faculty from every division, developed the SMCC Assessment Handbook to support course assessment regardless of modality.
-This work ensures that eLearning offerings are optimized to meet the same academic and curricular standards as traditional face-to-face classes.
+Recognizing the potential challenges of online and hybrid teaching, faculty who teach in these modalities must participate in additional training to ensure quality across all modes of delivery.
+The SMCC Online Learning Module is a mandatory training course that engages instructors in self-evaluations and assessment by a team of highly-trained eLearning faculty.
+All eLearning courses are assessed using the SOAR (SMCC Online Assessment Rubric) developed by the eLearning Committee, which includes representative administrators and faculty from every division.
+This ensures that eLearning offerings are optimized to meet the same academic and curricular standards as traditional face-to-face classes.
+All distance learning courses are guided by the comprehensive, multi-year plan which was developed in 2015 to provide a framework for best practices for online and hybrid courses.